Bulldogs | Personality to a Fault

 - A cautious disposition, making them excellent guard dogs.
 They know their territory which makes them a quality sentry keeper.

 - Attentive, ranking them high in the companionship table

 - Loud snorers

 - Majestic in stature

 - Prone to sneaking and pinching (feed well).

-- This is a dog that prefers to not only do their own thinking, but actually does things “their way” in very innovative ways that may not meet their owners approval
+- This is a dog that prefers to do his own thinking.
+He does things “his own way” in very innovative ways that may or may not meet their owners’ approval

-Bulldogs are prone to suffering from Interdigital Cysts, especially round the toes, so great care is needed.
+Bulldogs are prone to suffering from Interdigital Cysts, especially around the toes, so great care is needed.
 Routine visits to the vet is necessary.